Sony Michel Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- In his single career matchup against them, Michel recorded 89 rushing yards against the Bengals, 69.5 more than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that matchup against the Bengals.
+- Michel did not have a touchdown run in that game against the Bengals.

-- The Bengals allow 102.5 yards per game on the ground, the NFL's fifth-ranked rush defense.
+- The Bengals give up 102.5 yards per game on the ground, the NFL's fifth-ranked rush defense.

-- Michel and the Rams will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns conceded (15).
+- The Bengals have allowed 15 rushing touchdowns, 14th in the league.

 Recent Performances

-- In last week's matchup against the 49ers, Michel carried the ball 10 times for 16 yards.
+- Last week against the 49ers, Michel rushed for 16 yards on 10 carries.

-- Over his last three games, Michel has piled up 78 rushing yards (26.0 per game) on 24 attempts.
+- Over his last three games, Michel has piled up 78 rushing yards (26.0 per game) on 24 carries.

 Michel's Los Angeles Teammates